theassassin0128/hopeless-bot/README.md

 **Will be updated soon**

-### NOTE: This might get updated anytime.
+> [!NOTE]

--   By default, the bot loads slash commands to a single server.
-To load slash commands to all servers, go to `config.js`, in `interactions` change value of `global` to `true`.
-This will make sure that the slash commands are available in all servers.
+>
--   Sharding is not recommended for bots that are in less than 2,000 servers.
-Sharding is disabled by default.
-To enable sharding, go to `config.js`, in `sharding` change value of `enabled` to `true`.
+> By default, the bot will make most slash & contextmenu commands available for every server.
+To load slash commands to a private server, go to a command file, change value of `global` to `false`.

 ### **Need help with setup?**